MissionCriticalCloud/vagrant-cosmic/Docker/README.md

-# Vagrant Cloudstack Container
+# Vagrant Cosmic Container

-This container contains some tools commonly used with the vagrant-cloudstack plugin
+This container contains some tools commonly used with the vagrant-cosmic plugin

 ## Features
 * Run Vagrant with the plugin
 * Run Test-Kitchen with the plugin
-* Using Bundler, run Vagrant/Test-Kitchen with vagrant-cloudstack from source
+* Using Bundler, run Vagrant/Test-Kitchen with vagrant-cosmic from source

 ## Usage
 Retrieve the docker container:
 ```
-docker pull missioncriticalcloud/vagrant-cloudstack
+docker pull MissionCriticalCloud/vagrant-cosmic
 ```
 Change into the directory containing your project (Vagrantfile, .kitchen.yml), and execute:
 ```
-docker run -ti --rm  -v $(pwd):/work missioncriticalcloud/vagrant-cloudstack /bin/bash
+docker run -ti --rm  -v $(pwd):/work MissionCriticalCloud/vagrant-cosmic /bin/bash
 ```
 This provides a bash shell (in the container) where you can execute e.g. Vagrant, Test-Kitchen, Bundler.